grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "As you may be aware," said Percy looking at the bit of a gut Shakes was showing after stashing away his giant portion of Owen's meal, "submarining is maybe not the healthiest of occupations --- even when we're not being fucking shot at.
 As a captain, it is my duty to look after all aspects of the welfare of my crew.
 For that reason I encourage time spent on deck for the fresh air --- when fuckin' possible --- and require participation in all _Prospect_ bicycle races."
 She pointed down the empty cargo hold.
 "Generally, we conduct races when... well, when the fucking hold is empty enough that we can."

-"Fuckin' Cool."
-Said Shakes.
+"Fuckin' Cool," said Shakes.
 "What's the rules?"

-"The single rule is: don't get fucking hurt... badly."
-Said Percy.
+"The single rule is: don't get fucking hurt... badly," said Percy.

 "That's fuckin' it?"